Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) its membership records;

-   2. its financial statements;
+   b) its financial statements;

-   3. its financial records;
+   c) its financial records;

-   4. records and documents relating to transactions, dealings, business or property of the Association.
+   d) records and documents relating to transactions, dealings, business or property of the Association.

 ### 78. Alteration of rules